maxprodigy/Plotting-Assessment/README.md

 # Methodology:

-# Data cleaning and preprocessing:
+Data cleaning and preprocessing:
 Handling missing values, outliers, and converting data types as needed.
-# Exploratory data analysis:
+Exploratory data analysis:
-I am using visualizations and summary statistics to understand the data distribution.+
-# Model building and evaluation:
+I am using visualizations and summary statistics to understand the data distribution.+ Model building and evaluation:
 Training and evaluating various machine learning models to predict fuel efficiency or carbon emissions.

 # Tools and Technologies:
-Python
+- Python
-pandas
+- pandas
-NumPy
+- NumPy
-scikit-learn
-Matplotlib
+- Matplotlib
-Seaborn
+- Seaborn